MartineauUK/Chk-WAN/README.md

     (Optionally an expected transfer rate may be specified to perform the desired action if the transfer is deemed slow.)

-  To prevent transient false positives, the number of retries and a maximum number of fails permitted for each method defaults to       retries=3 and fails=3, and be tailored e.g. retries=1 fails whilst the result being immediate, may seemingly fail, due to the PING or cURL target entity being briefly   unavailable
+  To prevent transient false positives, the number of retries and a maximum number of fails permitted for each method defaults to       retries=3 and fails=3, and be tailored e.g. retries=1 fails=1 whilst the result being immediate, may seemingly fail, due to the PING or cURL target entity being briefly   unavailable

 The complete list of command options may be retrieved using